-We have a rich musical tradition at our 10:30 service, ably led by Bjorn Gustafson, with an open invitation for all to participate.
+We have a rich musical tradition at our 11:00 service with an open invitation for all to participate.

 St. Mary’s Handbell Choir is a unique opportunity in that ringers “sign-up” on a month to month basis as their schedules allow.
 Reading music is not required, but a good sense of rhythm and counting is, along with the willingness to make mistakes and sometimes feel slightly foolish!
 This fun and forgiving group learns to make music together with many ringers playing for the entire program year, assisting in mentoring newer players.
 Rehearsal take place in the church Tuesday evenings from 7:00 – 8:15pm.
 Music is usually presented in a service on the last Sunday of each month after four rehearsals.

 St. Mary’s choir for grade-school aged people is called Choristers.
 Singers learn healthy, musical singing technique, unsion and simple part singing, and to be part of an ensemble.
 Highlights include participating in Lessons and Carols in December, the spring children’s musical, and singing for both the 9:00 and 11:00 services several times during the program year.
 Rehearsals are Wednesdays from 6 – 6:45pm.